 One the most celebrated personalities of the late Victorian period was British music hall singer and stage actress, Lillie (aka Lily) Langtry.

 She was famous for her many stage productions including She Stoops to Conquer, The Lady of Lyons and As You Like It, and infamous for relationships with members of American high society and the British nobility.

 When Mrs. Langtry arrived in New York on October 23rd, 1882, it was also on board the S.S.
 Arizona.

-The first person Mrs. Langtry spoke to over the rail was Oscar Wilde, whose long hair, fur overcoat and strange hat evoked remarks from the throng.
+The first person Mrs. Langtry spoke to over the rail of the ship was Oscar Wilde, whose long hair, fur overcoat and strange hat evoked remarks from the throng.

-Mrs. Langtry later in the day lodged at the Albemarle Hotel in the same suite of rooms occupied by Sarah Bernhardt before her, from where she watched the Park Theatre burn on the day she was to debut there.
+Later in the day Mrs. Langtry lodged at the Albemarle Hotel in the same suite of rooms occupied by Sarah Bernhardt before her, from where she watched the Park Theatre burn on the day she was to debut there.

 The New-York Herald, October 24, 1882, 5